A Bayesian approach to functional regression: theory and computation: Posterior consistency

-Both assumptions can be interpreted as a way of pursuing parsimony in the model, aiming for as few components as possible.
+\begin{condition}[Identifiability constraints] Under the model in~\eqref{eq:model-linear}, for all \(p\in\N\): \begin{enumerate}[label=(\roman*)] \item \(\Pi(t_i=t_j|\mathcal P=p)=0\) for all \(1\leq i < j \leq p\). \item There exists \(\delta>0\) such that \(\Pi(|\beta_j|<\delta|\mathcal P=p)=0\) for all \(1\leq j \leq p\). \end{enumerate} \end{condition} Both assumptions can be interpreted as a way of pursuing parsimony in the model, aiming for as few components as possible.
 In practical and computational terms, we can think of \(\delta\) as the \textit{machine precision number}, so that virtually all continuous prior distributions satisfy the associated condition when implemented numerically in a computer.
-With this setup in mind, we are now ready to state our main consistency result:
+With this setup in mind, we are ready to state our own consistency result.